Engage

 The origin story of a weekly newsletter built around one conviction: you don’t need a lot of money to buy a business.
 You just need to start looking.

-Welcome to edition zero of This Is Bizness — a weekly newsletter every Sunday sharing a passion for buying and selling small businesses.
-What started as a personal experiment in May 2023 became the foundation for everything that followed.
+Hey guys, I hope you’re having a great day.
+Welcome to edition zero of my newsletter, This Is Bizness — a weekly newsletter every Sunday sharing my passion for buying and selling small businesses.

 My main goal: produce content I would enjoy reading.